60 Psychology Experiment Ideas

 This can be a fun opportunity to investigate something that appeals to your interests.

-Read About Classic Experiments
+Read About Classic Psychology Experiments

-Sometimes reviewing classic psychological experiments that have been done in the past can give you great ideas for your own psychology experiments.
+Sometimes, reviewing classic psychological experiments that have been done in the past can give you great ideas for your own psychology experiments.
 For example, the false memory experiment above is inspired by the classic memory study conducted by Elizabeth Loftus.

 Textbooks can be a great place to start looking for topics, but you might want to expand your search to research journals.
 When you find a study that sparks your interest, read through the discussion section.
 Researchers will often indicate ideas for future directions that research could take.